 Releasing the brakes on the axis-2 motor results in weight transfer of upper and lower arm weight to the inserted lock screw in the lower arm or to the attached lifting accessories (whichever is used).
-If lifting accessories are used, verify that the lifting chains and roundslings are stretched by raising the overhead crane, before releas-
+If lifting accessories are used, verify that the lifting chains and roundslings are stretched by raising the overhead crane, before releasing the brakes.